-The Master of Arts (M.A.) residential training program in Speech-Language Pathology M.A.
-Program is a cohort-based program to be completed in five (5) semesters (Fall and Spring only), which include a semester of school-based internship and a semester of medical/private practice internship.
+The Master of Arts (M.A.) residential training program in Speech-Language Pathology at California State University Long Beach is a cohort-based program to be completed in five (5) semesters (Fall, Spring, Summer, Fall, Spring), which includes a semester of school-based internship and a semester of medical/private practice internship.

 The primary purpose of the CSULB SLP M.A.
 Program is to prepare students as professional speech-language pathologists.
 The program’s objectives are to provide our students with:

-The Master of Arts in Speech-Language Pathology Program at California State University, Long Beach is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts (M.A.) residential education program in speech-language pathology at California State University Long Beach is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 ASHA National Office Contact Information